standout/pajat-twitter-bot/README.md

     docker-compose up

-### Start the application without usgin docker-compose
+### Start the application without using docker-compose

     bin/start